Using Facebook to Attract New Members

 According to the Social Media Statistics Australia - April 2018, Facebook is still the number one form of social media with 15,000,000 monthly active Australian users.
 Over one billion people use Facebook every day and you are probably one of them.
 This is because Facebook is by far the largest social network with the greatest reach.

-By connecting your Member Jungle website with the Facebook Page you create for your organisation (and vice versa); you will be making it easier for people to find your club.
+By connecting your Member Jungle website with the Facebook Page you create for your organisation (and vice versa) created you will be making it easier for people to find your club.
 On your website, you can have it set to show your Facebook page feed too.

 Facebook for Your Organisation